willm30/Art-Ecommerce-Site/README.md

 # Art-Ecommerce-Site

-An ecommerce site designed to sell art.
+An ecommerce site designed to sell and showcase art.

 Integrates with Stripe for payments and Contentful CMS for content and images.